urschrei/lonlat_bng/README.md

 An attempt at speeding up the conversion between decimal longitude and latitude and British National Grid ([epsg:27700](http://spatialreference.org/ref/epsg/osgb-1936-british-national-grid/)) coordinates, using a Rust binary with FFI.
 Conversions use a standrad Helmert transform, with the addition of OSTN02 corrections for [accuracy](#accuracy), where appropriate.

 # Motivation
-Python is relatively slow; this type of conversion is usually carried out in bulk, so an order-of-magnitude improvement could save precious minutes
+Python (etc.) is relatively slow; this type of conversion is usually carried out in bulk, so an order-of-magnitude improvement using FFI could save precious minutes.

 # Accuracy
 The Helmert transforms and their threaded and vectorised versions are accurate to within around 5 metres, and are **not suitable** for calculations or conversions used in e.g. surveying.